rame0033/movies-demo/README.md

-# movies-demo
+# mtm6404-movies
-Week5 demo for movies
+This repository contains the starter files for the Movies project